MGriot/VisualAnalyzer/docs/USAGE.md

 ### Core Arguments

 *   `--project <project_name>`: **(Required)** Specifies the project to use for the analysis.
 The project must be a directory in the `data/projects` folder.
 *   `--image <path>`: Path to a single image file or a directory of images for analysis.
+The filename can be structured to automatically extract metadata for the report; see `WORKFLOW.md` for details.
 *   `--video <path>`: Path to a video file for analysis.
 *   `--camera`: Use a live camera stream for analysis.
 *   `--debug`: Enable debug mode.
 This will generate a more detailed report with intermediate steps and data, and print verbose output to the console.